Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general patterns observed in the costs associated with forklift operator certification.
+The following table categorizes states into cost tiers based on the general patterns observed in training costs within the industrial, manufacturing, and construction sectors.

 TierEstimated RangeStates